 While lab-based oral fluid drug testing is not the gold standard that urine testing is, it can be the best choice in certain situations for companies to do mouth swab drug tests.
 Lab-based oral fluid testing is easily administered and supervisors can be trained for testing employees working in remote locations where access to a fixed collection site may be challenging.

 Lab-based oral fluid testing may be required to meet conditions of ratified agreements in post-accident and reasonable cause scenarios.
-Eliminating shy bladder situations, oral fluid drug testing can be an effective matrix for random testing programs as well.
+In eliminating shy bladder situations, oral fluid drug testing can be an effective matrix for random testing programs as well.

 All CannAmm fluid testing which includes cannabis detection in saliva is lab-based to give you accurate saliva sample results that you can depend on to detect drugs and action reliably if needed.
 The U.S Department of Health and Human Services (DHHS) has recommended cut-off levels for oral fluid but no laboratories currently have Substance Abuse and Mental Health Services Administration (SAMHSA) certification for this technology.
 The Canadian Model recognizes oral fluid testing for reasonable cause and post-incident testing and has adopted the SAMHSA recommended cut-off levels.